Voggastur/user-centric-frontend-project/README.md

 * Devicons by konpa imported by link into head for listing languages of profession in my profile section

+* I put general information about 2 games in the portfolio section and I made up information about my involvement in these games development, as well as for the swedish e-commerce website Ginza.
+Linked buttons are put in place under the text for each of these 3 portfolio-items official webpages.

+* Progressbars were taken from Bootstrap for a graphical showcase of my abilities

 ## 3. Features for the future <a name="Features2"></a>